Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Introduction

 \section{Introduction}

 We begin with a brief history of the background and motivation for the topics of this monograph before delving into the new results and the organization of the paper.
-An announcement of the results of this paper appears in~\cite{MSSFPSAC}.
+An announcement of the results herein appears in~\cite{MSSFPSAC}.